 What a beautiful island with kind people and plenty of things to see and do.
-With its proximity to Asia I guess I shouldn’t be surprised IMG_3055that I feel like I am in an Asian city and not a U.S. Territory.
+With its proximity to Asia I guess I shouldn’t be surprised that I feel like I am in an Asian city and not a U.S. Territory.
 There are Japanese, Chinese and Korean tourists and restaurants everywhere.

 I am told most Western travelers use Guam as a stopover point on their way to other Micronesian islands but I think that is a mistake.
 Guam is worthy of at least a few days of exploration.